Aakaashzz/DNA-Algorithm/README.md

 <h3>Abstract </h3>

-In this technique,we take binaries of any type of digital data and convert it to DNA sequencing, reshape, encrypt, crossover, mutate and then reshape.
-The main stages of D-GET are repeated three times or more.
-Transmit the encrypted data in text/image format file.
-In other side, the receiver uses the D-GET to decrypt the received data and reshape it to original format.
-This Technique  multiple key sequences to increase the degree of diffusion and confusion, which makes resulting cipher data difficult to decipher and makes to realize a perfect secrecy system.
-Experimental results demonstrate that proposed technique has multilayer protection stages against different attacks and higher level of security based on the multi-stages and genetic operations.
-And a symentric key cryptography is implemented in this project.And also a random key will be generated.Decrypted data are acceptable because of there is absolutely difference between it and secret data.
+In this method, binaries of any kind of digital data are converted to DNA sequencing, reshaped, encrypted, crossed over, mutated, and then reshaped.
+D-GET's primary stages are repeated three times or more.
+Send the text/image file containing the encrypted data.
+On the other hand, the receiver uses the D-GET to decrypt the data received and reformat it into its original format.
+This technique uses multiple key sequences to increase the degree of diffusion and confusion, which makes the resulting cypher data difficult to decipher and helps to realise a perfect secrecy system.

+Results from the experiments show that the suggested technique has multiple layers of defence against various attacks and a higher level of security based on multiple stages and genetic operations.
+In this project, symmetric key cryptography is also used.Additionally, a random key will be produced.Data that has been decrypted is acceptable because there is no doubt that it differs from data that has been kept secret.

 <h3> Architecture Diagram: </h3>